Matthew Richardson, Executive Director (email@example.com)

 Greg Smith is a Co-Founder and former Executive Director of the Young Britons’ Foundation.
 Educated at Bromsgrove School and Birmingham University, Greg is a successful political consultant, having ran the campaigns of Greg Hands MP in 2005 and Conor Burns MP in 2010 and masterminding the Conservative victories in 2006 and 2010 in the borough council elections in Hammersmith & Fulham.

-Greg is the Deputy Leader of the Council, in which capacity he frequently appears in the print and broadcast media.
-He is also a former member of the Executive of Conservative Way Forward.
+Greg is the Leader of the Conservative Group in Hammersmith & Fulham Council and a former member of the Executive of Conservative Way Forward.

 Mark Clarke, Director of Outreach, (email@example.com)

 Mark attended Durham University, graduating in 1999 with a degree in Ancient and Modern History.
 Prior to Durham, he was a pupil at Dulwich College.
-He has been the serving Chairman of Conservative Future since 2006.
-Clarke has made it his goal to increase the number of Conservative Future branches in marginal constituencies.
+As a former Chairman of Conservative Future, Clarke has made it his goal to increase the number of Conservative Future branches in marginal constituencies.
 In his capacity as Chairman of Conservative Future, Mark appeared in the Channel 4 documentary Make Me a Tory, attempting to persuade the documentary’s director and author to become a Conservative.

 He was selected in February 2007 as the Conservative Party Parliamentary Candidate for Tooting.
 Previously, he had been the Young Conservatives Chairman for Mitcham & Morden and Wimbledon, the Conservative Future Chairman for Durham University Conservatives and the CF regional chairman for North East England.
 He is the great-nephew of the late Dominican Prime Minister, Dame Eugenia Charles, whom he is reported as saying he considers the Conservative politician that he most admires.

-His career has included a five year stint in marketing with Procter & Gamble, two years in strategy consultancy with the Boston Consulting Group and more recently he has worked for Mars.
+His career has included a five year stint in marketing with Procter & Gamble, two years in strategy consultancy with the Boston Consulting Group and more recently he has worked for Mars and Unilever.
+He is married with two daughters.

 Sarkis Zeronian, Director of Communications (firstname.lastname@example.org)

 After reading law at Southampton University, where he was Chairman of the University Conservative Association, Sarkis attended the College of Law, Guildford.
 Sarkis is a former committee member of the National Association of Conservative Graduates.

-Sarkis is a solicitor working in the City of London for an international recruitment firm.
+Sarkis is a non-practising solicitor working for Breitbart London.